zunath/NWN.FinalFantasy/README.md

 # Getting Help

-If you need help with anything related to Final Fantasy Online please feel free to contact us on our Discord here: https://discord.gg/MyQAM6m
+If you need help with anything related to Final Fantasy Online please feel free to contact us on our Discord here: https://discord.gg/b8QYAvw

-For NWNX and Docker related issues please look for help in the NWNX Discord channel here: TBD
+For NWNX and Docker related issues please look for help in the NWNX Discord channel here: https://discord.gg/m2hJPDE